TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

    hide << inactive >> stereotype

-A Composer package that is not a TYPO3 extension is usually hosted only on Packagist.
+A Composer package that is not a TYPO3 extension is usually distributed only on Packagist.
 Therefore, guide the user to three aspects of the package by
 configuring: